Eddy924/Eddy924/README.md

-- 👋 Hi, I’m @Kayden235
-- 👀 I’m interested in coding.
-- 🌱 I’m currently learning how to become a software engineer.
-- 💞️ I’m looking to collaborate on anything you will let me collab on.
-- 📫 How to reach me
+Hello I am Ed(Kayden235) I am currently aspiring to become a software engineer.
+I am currently working through the online resource curriculum "App Academy Open".
+I plan on going to college to get a Computer Science degree and look forward to applying for jobs in the field.

 <!---
 Kayden235/Kayden235 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.